carpentries-incubator/pangenomics/_episodes/07-pangolin.md

 ~~~
 {: .language-bash}

-Now a new directory named `pangenome/`  was created, let's move into it and explore it.
+Now a new directory named `pangenome/`  has been created, let's move into it and explore it.
 PPanGGolin created the `pangenome.h5` that will be getting enriched throughout the processing.
 Let's monitor it's increase in size.
 ~~~
 $ cd pangenome/
 $ ls -lh